Home Home Mobile Mobile

 Koondrook Tramway StationThe development was hastened by the 26 km Kerang-Koondrook Tramway, built in 1889, which linked the river port of Koondrook with Melbourne via the railway link to Kerang.
 It was called a 'tramway' because only light rails were used.
 The tramway was not fenced in, nor were signals allowed.
 The line operated until 1976 for passengers and 1978 for goods.
 Competition from a sealed road to Kerang reduced its business and forced its closure.
 The old station remains in the middle of the main street, together with a replica of one of the last locomotives used on the line.

-Shannkirst Zoological Reserve Koondrook Track, Gunbower Island: The road south leads through 'Victoria's Kakadu', the Gannawarra wetlands which support nearly 160 different species of birds and countless numbers of native fauna.
-It is also Victoria's first commercial water buffalo and emu farm with other native wildlife and an animal nursery.
-Admission charged.
+Koondrook Track, Gunbower Island: The road south leads through 'Victoria's Kakadu', the Gannawarra wetlands which support nearly 160 different species of birds and countless numbers of native fauna.

 Barham Lakes East Barham Road.
 This is a wonderful 32 hectare lake complex constructed by the Barham Services Club.
-It includes sheltered picnic areas, playgrounds, barbecues, waterslide, sail boards and pedal boats, making it an ideal spot for a restful break.
+It includes sheltered picnic areas, playgrounds, barbecues, making it an ideal spot for a restful break.
 There are also wide expanses of lawn, 4.5 km of cycling/walking tracks and the lake system is stocked with native fish.

 Murrabit: A 25km drive north-east takes you to Murrabit which hosts a celebrated market on the first Saturday of every month.